 The Mitsubishi Estate Group has established the Mitsubishi Estate Group Risk Management Rules and has set up a risk management system to manage risk in all its business activities.
+The company has reinforced its risk management system by setting up the Risk Management Committee, which discusses risk management issues facing the Group, and the Risk

-The company has reinforced its
+Management Subcommittee, a working-level consultative body consisting of department managers including those from major Group companies.
+The Executive Director of Risk Management has been appointed by decision of the Board of Directors to take responsibility for overseeing risk management, and general managers of each business group and general managers in the Corporate Staff Departments have been designated as Risk Management Officers.
+Each Group company has also designated its own Risk Management Operating Officer.
+It is under this system that the Group implements and integrates the management of risk.

-risk management system by setting up the CSR Committee, which discusses CSR issues in general, including the Group's risk management, and the Risk Management Subcommittee, a working-level consultative body consisting of department managers including major Group companies.
-The executive heading the CSR Department at Mitsubishi Estate has been designated as Executive Director of Risk Management and given overall responsibility for risk management, and general managers of each business group and general managers in the Corporate Staff Departments have been designated as Risk Management Officers and given overall control and responsibility for the management of risk within their business groups.
-The Group is enhancing its systematic risk management activities by thoroughly identifying risks at the job site and using the plan-do-check-act (PDCA) cycle for everything from planning and implementing reform measures to monitoring by the Risk Management Subcommittee.
+With these systems in place, the Group implements risk management activities systematically by thoroughly identifying risks at the job site and using the plan-do-check-act (PDCA) cycle for everything from planning and implementing reform measures to monitoring by the Risk Management Subcommittee.

-Mitsubishi Estate Group's corporate governance structure (as of April 2011)
+Mitsubishi Estate Group's corporate governance structure (as of April 2013)